-A system consisting of volumetric parametrization, RTPspline construction and data fitting is implemented in C++ and the experiments are carried out on a 3GHz Pentium-IV PC with 4G RAM.
-Our experimental data include solid models of Bimba, Beethoven, eight (genus 2), kitten (genus 1), hand (5 bifurcations) and head (with brain excavated), which are represented as tetrahedral meshes.
-We successfully convert them into representations of singlepieced smooth RTP-splines by using the method proposed in this paper.
+We implement the entire volumetric parameterization, RTPspline construction, and data fitting framework in C++ and perform experiments on a 3 GHz Pentium-IV PC with 4 G RAM.
+Our experimental data include solid models of Bimba, Beethoven, eight (genus 2), kitten (genus 1), hand (five bifurcations), and head (with brain being excavated), which are represented as tetrahedral meshes.
+We successfully convert them into representations of single-pieced smooth RTP-splines using our proposed algorithms.
 The experimental results are given in Fig. 11.